-Our medical negligence solicitors are specialists who deal with personal injury compensation claims using a no win no pay arrangement which means that if you don’t win then you don’t pay their professional charges.
+Our medical negligence solicitors are specialists who deal with personal injury compensation claims using a no win no pay arrangement which means that if you don't win then you don't pay your lawyers professional charges.
 If you would like advice at no cost on personal injury compensation claim law just use the helpline or email us or complete the contact form and an expert medical negligence solicitor will speak to you on the phone with no obligation.

 A medical negligence solicitors compensation claim is a legal action for the award of damages for injury caused by the negligence of a health care provider (such as a doctor, dentist, pharmacist, nurse, midwife, hospital).
 Health care providers must provide treatment that is in accordance with a reasonable standard of care.
-If your health care provider fails to take “reasonable care” then they have breached their duty of care to you.
+If your health care provider fails to take 'reasonable care' then they have breached their duty of care to you.
 Failing to take reasonable care, in circumstances where the health care provider could or should have foreseen that their actions could injure you, is negligence.
-If you have suffered damage, loss or injury, that is the result of wrongful treatment or bad clinical advice, then a firm of medical negligence solicitors may be able to claim compensation on your behalf.
-Examples of treatment which may be considered negligent (depending on the circumstances of the case) under current law involve failure to:-
+If you have suffered damage, loss or injury, that is the result of wrongful treatment or bad clinical advice, then a firm of medical negligence solicitors may be able to claim a compensation payout on your behalf.
+Examples of treatment which may be considered negligent (depending on the circumstances of the case) by a lawyer under current law involve failure to:-

 - diagnose a condition

 - provide the appropriate treatment for the condition

 - diagnose in a reasonable time frame

 - perform surgery with reasonable care and skill